Anasurim/goit-markup-hw-07/README.md

 homework-7

 dont forget:
-in the end bem styles for buttons
+in the end bem styles for buttons ---- done